petedejoy/documentation/v2/clickstream/destinations/google-analytics.md

 This feature provides more detailed reports on the links clicked on your site.
 Read more [here](https://support.google.com/analytics/answer/6047802?hl=en&visit_id=1-636437616467963863-2922769516&rd=1).

 ### Add the Non-Interaction Flag to All Events
-This feature adds a `noninteraction: true flag: to every event tracked to Google Analytics.
+This feature adds a `noninteraction: true` flag to every event tracked to Google Analytics.
 Enable this if you're seeing unusually low bounce rates.

 ### Site Speed Sample Rate
 This defines the sample size for Site Speed data collection.
 If you have a smaller number of visitors, you might want to adjust the sampling to a larger rate for your site speed stats.